mapbender/mapbender-documentation/en/elements/basic/layertree.rst

            Context menu of the layer in the Layertree.

-The function **Hide visibility by folders** allows to save the configuration of the opacity.
-When active, the opacity of the individual layer is not displayed and cannot be changed.

 The function **Hide info** allows you to disable the "i"-icon.
 If enabled, the "i"-icon next to a layer name indicates if the FeatureInfo function is active for that layer.
 The function is inactive if the "i"-icon is grayed out.
 If you activate the function with a click, the icon will turn dark gray and be framed.
 If activated, the requested information of the layer appears in a dialogue box.

 The checkbox **Thematic layer** activates the thematic division of levels.
 By clicking on the folder icon of the Layertree to the left of the instance, the embedded layers can be displayed.
 All layers that have been previously activated in the Layerset now appear in the list.